 But if you’re a product seller, January is actually the biggest sales tax filing due date of the year.
-And it's fast approaching — in most states, January sales tax is due by January 20.
+And it’s fast approaching — in most states, January sales tax is due by January 22.
+(While January 20th is the usual due date, in 2018 the 20th falls on a Saturday.)
 You can check when January sales tax is due in your state here.

 If you’ve forgotten the basics (or don’t file taxes often), we’re here with a quick refresher.
 Read over these tips to tackle sales tax so you can get back to doing what you do best: running and growing your business.